JoshOrndorff/recipes/src/event/permissioned.md

 # Permissioned Function with Generic Event

-This recipe contains a permissioned function which can only be called by the "owner".
+This recipe contains a permissioned function which can only be called by the *Owner*.
 An event is emitted when the function is successfully executed.

 The imports are the same as previous event recipes and our `Trait` inherits from `system::Trait`, which is relatively standard.
 ```rust